eclipse/epsilon-website/mkdocs/docs/doc/picto/index.md

 ## Troubleshooting

-* If you can't find the Picto view, you will need to upgrade to the latest interim version of Epsilon
+* If you can't find the Picto view, you will need to upgrade to the latest a version of Epsilon >= 2.0
 * Graphviz (on which the PlantUML integration also depends) does not ship as part of Picto.
 You will need to install it manually on your computer.

 ## Philosophy